analogic/cz-gov-blocks/README.md

 CZ-GOV-BLOCKS
 =============

 A tool designed especially for ISP purposes and archiving of blocked domains according to the relevant laws of the Czech Republic.
+The author is not responsible for any damage caused by the use of this repository or the information contained therein.

 Data update is performed by automatic launching every day using [GitHub Actions script](https://github.com/analogic/cz-gov-blocks/blob/master/.github/workflows/daily.yml)